 1. Classified Employees: Classified employees may appeal suspensions or fines of more than three (3) days pay 24 hours, reductions in pay or classification, layoffs, job abolishments or terminations either through the internal grievance procedure contained in this manual or to the Civil Service Commission.

-Suspensions of three (3) days 24 hours or less and fines of three (3) days pay 24 hours or less may be appealed to the Employer through the in house grievance procedure only.
+Suspensions of three (3) days 24 hours or less and fines of three (3) days pay 24 hours or less may be appealed to the Employer through the internal grievance procedure only.

 External interim, tTemporary, intermittent and other employees serving in the unclassified service have no appeal rights to the Civil Service Commission.
 Probationary employees likewise may not appeal to the Civil Service Commission.
 Unclassified employees may appeal all personnel actions through the internal grievance procedure contained in this manual.